2023 Best Journalism Schools in the Far Western US Region

 Request Information

-You’ll be in good company if you decide to attend Gonzaga University.
-It ranked #4 on our 2023 Best Journalism Schools in the Far Western US Region list.
-Gonzaga is a medium-sized private not-for-profit school located in the medium-sized city of Spokane.
+You’ll join some of the best and brightest minds around you if you attend Gonzaga University.
+The school came in at #4 on this year’s Best Journalism Schools in the Far Western US Region list.
+Gonzaga is a medium-sized private not-for-profit school located in the city of Spokane.

 After completing their degree, journalism graduates from Gonzaga carry an average student debtload of $27,000.